Skip to content

 extract_msi_metadata(file_path: str | Path) -> MSIMetadata

-Extract ProductName, ProductVersion, and architecture from MSI file.
+Extracts ProductName, ProductVersion, and architecture from an MSI file.

 Reads the MSI Property table (ProductName, ProductVersion) and Summary Information stream (Template/architecture) in a single database open.
 On Windows, uses the PowerShell COM API.
 On Linux/macOS, requires msitools.